 - Available in almost 30 different translated languages.

-- Can manage birthday like full-day category event and repeating events as well.
+- Can manage birthdays like full-day category events and repeating events as well.

 - Comprises “Xfce panel plugin” that can display time and date in many formats.

 Lightning is another great Linux calendar app now advanced by the ‘Mozilla Foundation.’
 It creates an extension that attaches a calendar to the “Mozilla Thunderbird mail,” “SeaMonkey internet suite,” and “newsgroup client” for planning functionality.
 Lightning is dissimilar to the Calendar extension of Mozilla and out-of-date “Mozilla Sunbird” as it is tightly integrated with Thunderbird.